Home » Blog » Uncategorized » Do Cats Really Help Get Rid of Mice?

 Alternatives to Cats for Mouse Control

-While cats are known for their ability to hunt and kill mice, there are other methods of mouse control that can be just as effective.
+While cats are known for their ability to hunt and kill mice, other mouse control methods can be just as effective.
 Here are some alternative options that homeowners can consider:

 Traditional traps and repellents

-Traditional snap traps and glue traps are effective at catching mice, but they require frequent monitoring and disposal.
-Humane live traps are also available, which allow mice to be caught and released elsewhere.
+Traditional snap and glue traps effectively catch mice but require frequent monitoring and disposal.
+Humane live traps, which allow mice to be caught and released elsewhere, are also available.

 Repellents such as peppermint oil and mothballs can also be used to deter mice from entering a home.
 Nevertheless, these approaches might not yield the same efficacy as traps and may necessitate frequent reapplication.